 Today, this little-known wooded area provides a great respite from the city and offers one of the most commanding views of Harrisburg that you’ll find anywhere.

-There is one mile-long trail at Fort Hunter Conservancy, though it isn’t very well blazed.
+There is a one-mile-long trail at Fort Hunter Conservancy, though it isn’t very well blazed.
 Fortunately, it follows along old, rutted logging roads, so it’s fairly easy to find your way.
 The trail itself isn’t especially difficult, though there are some slight elevation gains and the trail is very worn in places.

 Overall, the standard loop here is a nice hike, but relatively uneventful.
 However, if you know where to go, you can turn this into one of the best and most challenging hikes in the region.